laderast/ready_for_r_site/static/labbook/02-part2.md

 ### Titles

 We can add more details to our graph.
-We can add a title using the `ggtitle()` function:
+We can add a title using the `labs()` function:

 ```r